-Trade sources have estimated the volume of sawn softwood used for fencing as the nature of the market legislates against the collection of industry data and limits the extent to which primary market research can help quantify this activity.
+Trade sources have estimated the volume of sawn softwood used for fencing.
+The nature of the market makes collection of industry data a difficult task and the extent to which primary market research can help quantify this activity is therefore limited.